This article was first published on The Simple Sum.

 The good news is that you’ll probably be at your highest earning potential during this time in life, which means you can divert more money to your retirement.

 Whether you’re a family man, DINK, or SINK, depending on your risk appetite, your retirement fund may largely consist of assets with long-term growth potential like stocks.
-Still, you may want to adjust your allocation to include more low-risk assets such as bonds and money market funds to cushion the risks from equities as you progress into your 40s and get closer to your retirement age.
+Still, you may want to adjust your allocation to include more low-risk assets such as bonds and money market funds to cushion the risks from equities as you progress into your forties and get closer to your retirement age.

 Finally, you can quit the workforce and live life pursuing your hobbies and spending more time with your loved ones.
 At this stage, you’ll be living off your savings, but it isn’t advisable to fully cash out your investments once you hit retirement age.
-Instead, your money should still be working for you,
+Instead, your money should still be working for you, generating potential returns that you can live off.

 And because you can’t afford to take as much risk with your investments, consider adjusting your portfolio to have a higher concentration of conservative assets such as bonds and money market funds that can generate stable and consistent passive income.